nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ## Features

 This section documents all the commands available in SportsPA, guiding you through its function, format, example usages and any other noteworthy tips.
-For a summary of all the commands, refer to [Command Summary](#command-summary).
+For a summary of all the commands, refer to the [Command Summary](#command-summary).
 If this is your first read, do go through the following notes about the command format to help you better understand the documentation.